mlesnoff/JchemoData.jl/README.md

 ### **cassav**

-NIRS data from cassava roots (2009-2013; South-America).
+NIRS data on cassava roots (2009-2013; South-America).
 FOSS NiRSystem Instruments 400-2498 nm (step = 2 nm).
 This is an extract of the dataset used in Lesnoff et al. 2020.
 Response variable:
 - TBC concentration (beta-carotene pigment).